jaguitart/zoomies/README.md

 ## Application Architecture
 Zoomies is built with a React/Redux frontend and an Python/Flask backend.
 PostgreSQL/SQLalchemy is also used as a database.
-Docker and Heroku for the live server.
+Docker and Heroku are used for the live server.

 ## Tech-Stack
 Javascript